Policy Against Discrimination, Harassment and Bullying

 - Submission to or rejection of such conduct by an individual is used as a basis for decisions affecting the individual.

-The definitions also include sexual violence-including physical sexual acts perpetrated against a person’s will, as defined in the Sexual Harassment Policy .
+The definitions also include sexual violence-including physical sexual acts perpetrated against a person’s will, as defined in the Sex Discrimination/Sexual Misconduct Policy .